Dec - Feb

 And yes!
 We discovered a new authentic trek!

 This was how it all started, we planned out our adventure.
-It would be a relatively small group with my friend Jigme, two other friends, Chef Tenzin, Tashi and Dorji as our helpers (strong men in their thirties) and myself.
+It would be a relatively small group with my friend Jigme, three other friends, Chef Tenzin, Tashi and Dorji as our helpers (strong men in their thirties) and myself.
 Dorji carried a power saw so as to clear the trail and push aside any fallen dead trees on the route.
 We hired 5 horses from Wangchuk, a local cow herder from Punakha valley.
 Wangchuk and his family spent most of their time in the forest looking after their cattle.

 On the 22nd of November 2019, we drove 12km north of Thimphu valley, passing through Kabisa village along the stream, on a Bolero pickup truck.
 It’s a bumpy ride on a windy track road among pine forests with a sight of the countryside – my adventure oriented brain thought that perhaps this would be a nice mountain biking trail for amateur track riders.